What you need to know before you visit Xcaret

 We suggest you take a look at the map and plan your activities in order of location.

 A good way to organize your day would be to group your activities by sections, like South, North, East and West.
 Or, by water activities versus land activities.
-For example, you would do land activities in the morning and evening, and water activities mid-day so you avoid changing multiple times a day.
+For example, you would do land activities in the morning and evening, and water activities mid-day so you avoid changing clothes multiple times a day.

 If you’re traveling with young kids, we suggest you bring a stroller or rent one at the park.